KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

     $people | ConvertTo-JSON | Set-Content -Path $path
     $people = Get-Content -Path $path -Raw | ConvertFrom-JSON

 There are two important points about this method.
 First is that the JSON is written out multiline so I need to use the `-Raw` option to read it back into a single string.
-The Second is that the imported object is no longer a hashtable.
-It is now a `pscustomobject` and that can cause issues if you don't expect it.
+The Second is that the imported object is no longer a `[hashtable]`.
+It is now a `[pscustomobject]` and that can cause issues if you don't expect it.

-If you need it to be a hashtable on import, then you need to use the `Export-CliXml` and `Import-CliXml` commands.
+If you need it to be a `[hashtable]` on import, then you need to use the `Export-CliXml` and `Import-CliXml` commands.

+## Converting JSON to Hashtable

+If you need to convert JSON to a `[hashtable]`, there is one way that I know of to do it with the [JavaScriptSerializer](https://msdn.microsoft.com/en-us/library/system.web.script.serialization.javascriptserializer(v=vs.110).aspx) in .Net.

+    $null = [Reflection.Assembly]::LoadWithPartialName("System.Web.Script.Serialization")
+    $JavaScriptSerializer = [System.Web.Script.Serialization.JavaScriptSerializer]::new()
+    $JavaScriptSerializer.Deserialize($json,'Hashtable')

 ## Reading directly from a file
 If you have a file that contains a hashtable using Powershell syntax, there is a way to import it directly.